divad-k/go-commander/README.md

 # Go Commander
 ## Program Overview
 The Go commander application is a comprehensive file management tool developed in Go.
 Users can navigate through directories, copy, move, and delete files.
-Build with the help of [tview: Terminal UI library](https://github.com/rivo/tview).
+Build with the help of [Tview library](https://github.com/rivo/tview).
 Currently in testing phase

 ## Usage